Red Lentil Soup with Spinach or Arugula

 Heat the oil in a soup pot.
 Add the onions and sauté over medium heat until translucent.
 Add the garlic and continue to sauté until both are golden.

 Add 6 cups water, followed by the lentils, natural, salt-free bouillon cubes, and seasoning.
-Bring to a rapid simmer, then lower the heat, cover, and simmer gently until the lentils are mushy, about 25 minutes.
+Bring to a slow boil, then lower the heat, cover, and simmer gently until the lentils are mushy, about 20 minutes.

-If the soup is too thick, adjust the consistency with just a bit more water.
-Return to low heat and stir in the greens and dill.
-Cook just until piping hot.
+Return to a simmer and stir in the spinach or arugula in batches, stirring until they wilt down.
+Add the herbs and cook just until piping hot.
 Season with salt and pepper, then serve.